The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 Offers Telehealth

-Armand Russo is an Oncologist and a Hematologist in North Haven, Connecticut.
+Armand Russo is a Hematologist practicing medicine in North Haven, Connecticut.
 Dr. Russo is rated as a Distinguished provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-His top areas of expertise are Hodgkin Lymphoma, Chronic Lymphocytic Leukemia (CLL), Myelodysplastic Syndrome (MDS), and Muscle Invasive Bladder Cancer.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Hodgkin Lymphoma, Chronic Lymphocytic Leukemia (CLL), Myelodysplastic Syndrome (MDS), and Muscle Invasive Bladder Cancer.

 Experienced in Chronic Lymphocytic Leukemia (CLL)